tomhogue/Digital_Carb_Sync_Shield/README.md

 Digital Carb Sync Shield
 ========================

 Motorcycle carburetor synchronization.
 Analog sensors.
 LCD display.
+Easy to build.
+Wiki.

 This repository is for the Digital Carb Sync Shield project.
 The shield is designed for the Arduino UNO R3 and other compatible boards.